marianapatcosta/my-first-design-system/README.md

 - Tooltip
 - Upload

-Each component and its docs can be visualize in [design system docs](https://6067056cb7d3a2002163b262-iowacissnm.chromatic.com/)
+Each component and corresponding docs can be visualize in [design system storybook](https://6067056cb7d3a2002163b262-rodxdkhaoc.chromatic.com/) and [design system chromatic]()

 ## Available Scripts